lkim227/lkim227/readme.md

 ### 👨‍💻 About Me

 **Senior Full Stack Developer** with over six years of experience in software design and implementation.
-Proficient in frontend and backend technologies like Python, Django, Next.js, and NestJS, with a solid background in database management.
-Experienced in leading projects and teams, optimizing PostgreSQL schemas, integrating RESTful APIs with Redux, and using Docker and CI/CD pipelines.
-Currently self-studying blockchain and Web3, including the Rinkeby test network and Rust and C++ for backend development.
-Also working on Layer 2 solutions like Merkle trees, developing smart contracts with Solidity, and creating frontend marketplaces for NFT transactions.
+Proficient in frontend and backend technologies such as Python, Django, Next.js, and NestJS, with a solid background in database management and optimization.
+Skilled in leading projects and teams, with experience optimizing PostgreSQL schemas, integrating RESTful APIs with Redux, and leveraging Docker and CI/CD pipelines.

+Extensive experience with microservices architectures, focusing on decoupling services for scalability and resilience.
+Proficient in using Kafka and RabbitMQ as message brokers to enable asynchronous communication between services, balance workloads, and reduce system bottlenecks by efficiently managing message queuing and distribution.

+Currently self-studying blockchain and Web3 technologies, including work on the Rinkeby test network and Rust and C++ for backend development.
+Developing smart contracts with Solidity and building frontend marketplaces for NFT transactions, while also exploring Layer 2 solutions such as Merkle trees for enhanced scalability.

 ---